The following guidelines ensure library staff, members and visitors are provided with a safe and comfortable environment.

 - Students must book in person, on the day, at the Information desk.

-- All students must be present at check-in, and show valid student ID.
-A student ID will be retained by the library until the booking is complete.
+- All students must be present at check-in and show valid student ID.

 - Bookings are forfeited if you do not arrive within 10 minutes of the booking start time.